 Then she learned about Fundraising Pages — customizable, easy-to-use Web pages that anyone can create on The Children’s Hospital of Philadelphia Foundation’s website to honor a patient and raise money for the Hospital.

-Bonnie created a fundraising page (chop.donordrive.com/campaign/samariamartin) with the goal of raising $1,000 each year for single ventricle research at CHOP; over the past four years, she has raised more than $5,000.
+Bonnie created a fundraising page (chop.donordrive.com/campaign/samariamartin) with the goal of raising $1,000 each year for single ventricle research at CHOP; over the years, she has raised more nearly $13,000.
 Her friends and family make donations large and small.

 She also used Facebook and other social media sites to boost her fundraising efforts — a strategy she learned about at a Volunteer Leadership Summit hosted by the Hospital’s Executive Council of Volunteer Organizations.
 The annual summit celebrates CHOP’s many fundraisers and other volunteers and offers networking opportunities as well as educational breakout sessions.
 “It’s just the most inspirational day,” says Bonnie.

 Now 13, Samaria is a busy teenager who enjoys watching memes on YouTube.
 She's an honor roll student and a Silver Award Girl Scout.

 “It’s so vital to learn about these children and the issues they face and how to give them the opportunity to thrive,” says Bonnie.
 “So many times people will say,‘It’s only $15,’ but everything adds up.
 It’s all about the big picture.”